-At Patton & Pittman, we understand business and divorce.
+At Patton | Pittman, we understand business and divorce.
 Chris Pittman holds a degree in business management and is an experienced business attorney.
 From our office in Clarksville, our lawyers represent contractors, doctors, and owners of small and family-owned businesses and their spouses in northern Tennessee and southern Kentucky.

-Even if you started your business before you married, your business may include a mixture of separate and community property.
+Even if you started your business before you married, your business may include a mixture of separate and marital property.
 Unless you had a prenuptial agreement, sorting out each spouse's contributions to the business during your marriage can be complex.

 Our lawyers work with a team of professionals, including financial analysts and certified public accountants, to value your business.
 Usually, one side will buy out the other's interests to ensure continuity of the business.

-Some businesses provide a good income for the person who runs it, but may not have value since it cannot be sold to someone else.
+Some businesses provide a good income for the person who runs it, but may have limited value since it cannot be sold to someone else.
 For example, a consulting business may not have value outside of the person operating it.
 A business that produces income may still result in an alimony award, even it isn't an asset you can sell.

 Call (931) 361-4477 or contact us online to arrange a free initial consultation with our Clarksville divorce attorneys for business owners.